MeshJS/multisig/README.md

 - manage utxo?
 - add more outputs to new transactions
 - message sign to verify wallet
+- discord integration, to ping people to sign

 product:
 - store + spend treasury funds